hermes2507/renterialab.com/_posts/research/2024-06-13-dpp_sampling.md

 <div class="12u"><span class="image fit"><img src="{{ site.baseurl }}/images/dpp_sampling/hutchinson_UMAP.png" alt="" /></span></div>

 Overall, with this approach between high-mathematics and experimental sound sampling, I wanted to push the boundaries of curation and soundscape composition.
 What a better way to do it than to improvise with a whole archive of wild sounds?
 These days most generative systems are based on prompts and do not reference their own archival origins.
-In contrast, with this experimental method of sampling, I advance a new form of creating sounds mosaics through archival listening.
+In contrast, with this experimental method of sampling, I advance a new form of creating sound mosaics through archival listening.
 No longer passively prompting with words, but dubbing and remixing fragments from the archive in real time ala musique concrète.
 A hot pot of sounds, a mishmash of Wavelets turned Sukiyaki for the ears!

 # Credits and event documentation